Dr. Michael JackoDirector of Music Conservatory • Head of Orchestral Studies

 website: www.dallasisd.org/michaeljackocourses: Sinfonia Strings, Camerata Strings, Symphony Orchestra, String Techniques, AP Music Theoryroom: 269phone: 972-925-1234

-Michael Jacko returns to the Metroplex from the Washington, DC area.
-While living in the nation's capital, Jacko served as Music Director of the Maryland Sinfonietta and the University of Maryland Repertoire Orchestra; as well as staff conductor for the Capital City Symphony, the University of Maryland Symphony Orchestra, and the Youth Orchestras of Prince William.
+Michael Jacko returned to the Metroplex in 2015 from Washington, DC area.
+While living in the nation's capital, Dr. Jacko served as Music Director of the Maryland Sinfonietta and the University of Maryland Repertoire Orchestra; as well as staff conductor for the Capital City Symphony, the University of Maryland Symphony Orchestra, and the Youth Orchestras of Prince William.

 Jacko began his conducting study while pursuing a degree from the Faculty of Languages and Linguistics at Georgetown University.
 While at Georgetown, he conducted the University Wind Ensemble and Symphony Orchestra.
 Jacko completed further studies at Bard College, the University of Denver, and the University of Maryland, where he served as Assistant Conductor to various instrumental, choral, and operatic ensembles.
 While at Bard, he coordinated and conducted a string ensemble for Noemie LaFrance’s site-‐specific ballet, Rapture, staged atop the magnificent Frank Gehry-‐designed Richard B. Fisher Center, and he also led the Woodstock Chamber Orchestra as a guest conductor.